tavern-rpg-suite/.github/profile/README.md

 - **Preset:** CHAOS & SOUL.
 - **What the run looked like:** generated a map with scene art, geared up from random loot, stood up a cook and a weaponsmith with quests, ran status bars for our character, and kept expanding the map through edit-mode as new locations surfaced in the story.

+## 🎨 Note

+The beautiful UI theme seen in the screenshots is [Moonlit Echoes Theme](https://github.com/RivelleDays/SillyTavern-MoonlitEchoesTheme).
+Full credits to its creator!

 ---

 ## 📄 License